partrita/RFantibody/README.md

   inference.num_designs=20 \
   inference.output_prefix=/home/scripts/examples/example_outputs/ab_des
 ```

+> If you use production Docker Image, change command `/home/rfantibody/` to `/opt/rfantibody/`.

 Let's go through this command in more detail to understand what these configs are doing:
 - antibody.target_pdb: A path to the target structure that we wish to design antibodies against.
 This is commonly a cropped target structure to reduce the computational expense of running the pipeline.
 Cropping strategies are explained in more depth [here](#truncating-your-target-protein).